adrelanos/aeternity-wiki/API-Examples.md

 - IP: variable looks like this: `-define(IP, {46,101,103,165}).` = special formatted so we have to bring it into this brackets [ and ]
 - Port: `-define(Port, 8080).` = integer type

-Mean: Different variables types need a special formated sting to shoot the commnd to the server.
+Mean: Different variables types need a specially formatted string to shoot the command to the server.

 - integer type = [3010] or [,3010]
 - string type  = ["3010"]